ratewalamit/Ratewal_Notes/github/learning_github.md

 git submodule add <gitUrl>    #if you want to clone a fresh repository git submodule add <gitUrl> foldername   #if repository is already cloned
 #it sill make changes in .gitmodule file

+#if you want to update the content of submodule, you can update and treat the child as independent repository.
+Howerver, after update in child, your parent will complain about the head of the child as it has changed due to commmit and update of child.
+Hence you need ot update the head of the parend also by using
+#git submodule update example.com/soundmanager

 #To submodules need to be push independently, they are not pushed when you push main repository
 #They are note cloned automaticaly when you clone the main repository.
 To clone them also
 git clone <giturl> --recursive-submodules